Possum Kingdom (song): Music video

 The music video for "Possum Kingdom" was directed by Thomas Mignone and begins with a body bag being dragged from a lake, then pans to the lead singer, Vaden Todd Lewis, singing in a dark room.
 It then pans to a shot of the band performing in a small venue with several dozen dancing fans.
 The individual who dragged the body bag from the river then opens it and begins violently hacking away at it.
 The video ends by revealing the individual is actually an ice sculptor that is creating the image of a beautiful woman.
 A drop of water is seen streaming down her face.
 Filming was done for the stage scene at a small venue, run by Brannon Richards and Kevin Hurnden, called The Crossing.

+Track listing

+Tracks 1 and 2 recorded live September 22, 1995 at the Complex in Dallas, Texas.